Pineapple upside down cake, perfect cake to treat everyone during holidays….

 - Keep aside the cake batter.

-- In the stand mixer using the whisk attachment or using an electric hand mixer, beat the egg whites and lemon juice at high speed till soft peaks are formed.
+- Beat the egg whites and lemon juice at high speed till soft peaks are formed.

 - Fold the beaten egg whites into the prepared cake batter and combine well till egg whites are well incorporated into the batter.

-- Pour the cake batter over the cranberries and smooth the top.
+- Pour the cake batter over the pineapples and smoothen the top.

 - Place the cake pan onto the middle rack in the preheated oven.